Held by Gravity

 A reflection on gravity, the quiet force that holds the universe together and keeps our feet on the ground.
 From cosmic wonder to the small moments that anchor our lives, this essay explores what it truly means to be held by gravity.

-Rewatching Gravity recently reminded me how thin the line is between being held by Earth and drifting endlessly into the void.
+Rewatching Gravity, starring the effortlessly charming George Clooney and Sandra Bullock, recently reminded me how diaphanous the line is between being anchored and drifting endlessly into the inky void.

 In physics, gravity is the weakest of the fundamental forces.
 Yet, ironically, it is the force that holds the universe together in the larger scheme of things.
-It gathers dust into planets and keeps galaxies bound in their slow cosmic dance.
+It gathers dust into planets and keeps galaxies bound in a cosmic dance.
 Closer to home, it keeps Earth and everything on it, people, animals, oceans, and mountains, firmly on terra firma.
-More importantly, it prevents us from floating away like Mary Poppins on a gust of wind.
+More importantly, it prevents us from floating away like Mary Poppins with her pretty umbrella.

-In its quiet constancy, gravity is almost as ubiquitous as the idea of God itself, unseen, unquestioned, and always at work beneath our feet.
+In its quiet continuity, gravity is almost as ubiquitous as the idea of God itself, unseen, unquestioned, and always at work.
 Yet as I write this, new wars are erupting, bombs are exploding, and somewhere a red flash rises over the horizon like the first light of an apocalypse in the making.
-The same Earth that gravity binds together is also the stage on which we continue to pull ourselves apart.
+The same Earth that gravity binds together is also the stage on which we continue to tear ourselves apart, be it over religion, oil, or the urge to assert supremacy.

 Looking back now, I realize that in his childish attempt to explain the universe, he had grasped something essential.
 Gravity, simple as the idea may seem, is the quiet force that holds everything together, from the esoteric to the metaphysical, from the quantum realm to the rhythms of everyday life, from distant galaxies to the small moments that make life on Earth worthwhile.